Sources for More Information

 A Photographic Guide to the Evaluation of Hazard Trees in Urban Areasby Nelda P. Matheny and James R. Clark

 This is a very thorough treatment of a very important topic.
 This 72-page book is well illustrated and presented in a style that is easy to understand.
 Evaluation methods and forms are included, and a description of structural failure histories for over 100 species and cultivars.
-Available fromInternational Society of ArboricultureP.O.
+Available fromP.O.
 Box 3129Champaign, IL 61826-3129

-Tree Risk Managementby E. Thomas Smiley, Bruce R. Fraedrich and Neil Hendrickson.
+Tree Risk Assessment — Recognizing & Preventing Hazard Treesby E. Thomas Smiley, Bruce R. Fraedrich and Neil Hendrickson.

-50-pages and illustrated.
-This “how-to” publication includes the results of research that can be used in helping to decide if decaying trees are still safe, or more likely to fail.
+50 pages with illustrations.
+This how-to publication includes the results of research that can be used in helping to decide if decaying trees are still safe, or more likely to fail.
 Available fromBartlett Tree Research Laboratories13768 Hamilton RoadCharlotte, NC 28278704-588-1150

 Tree Risk Assessment–What We Know and What We Don’t Know is an excellent article by Nelda Matheny and Jim Clark that appeared in the February, 2000 Arborist News.
 Fortunately, it is also provided online by the International Society of Arboriculture.